The Neighborhood Watch Program was created by the residents of the Kelly

 Plantation Neighborhood and serves as a sub-committee to the Kelly Plantation Homeowners Association.
 The purpose of the Kelly Plantation Neighborhood Watch Program is to obtain community involvement and build partnerships in preventing residential crime and improving neighborhood safety, to educate and distribute relevant safety and crime prevention information, and to promote good citizen-law enforcement relations and community pride.

-Please report any suspicious sights to the Sheriff’s Department – 722-7181.
+First and foremost please report any suspicious sights to the Sheriff’s Department – 722-7181.
 Also email the board to let them know you have reported it.
-Posting on the Facebook page is also a good way to keep your neighbors informed.
+Posting on the Facebook page is an additional way to keep your neighbors informed but in addition to reporting to the Sheriff's Department, please also notify our watch chair Charles McCarthy at KPHOANeighborhoodWatch@gmail.com.

 Open to all property owners in the Kelly Plantation community who are members in good standing of the Kelly Plantation Homeowners Association (KPHOA)

 There are no dues or fees; expenses are covered by the KPHOA.
-Donations may be sent to the KPHOA requesting that they be used for the Neighborhood Watch program.
+Donations may be sent to the KPHOA requesting that they be used for the Neighborhood Watch program (for new signage).

 Do you have a watchful eye?
 Are you out and about your area of the neighborhood a bit?
 Walking the dog, jogging, driving around?
 Then you would make an excellent watch captain!
 Help your sector out by volunteering today.
-Contact our watch chair, Rachel Bolyard! (see above).
-Also, Rachel has done a great job as our chair and is ready to step down from the position, so if you would be interested in helping to coordinate the Neighborhood Watch for a time please contact her and or the board to express your interest.
+Contact our Neighborhood Watch Chair at KPHOANeighborhoodWatch@gmail.com.

 The key person in any Neighborhood Watch group is the Block Captain.
 This person is an integral component to keeping the block actively involved in crime prevention efforts as well as the important process of information exchange between neighbors.
 Many Neighborhood Watch groups flourish, but some dwindle while others disappear totally.
 How successful they are depends on the Block Captain and the support they receive from their neighbors.